EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 ## EmotiBit data types
 Each data type represents a unique signal captured by EmotiBit and is represented by a unique `TypeTag`.
 The most up-to-date list of TypeTags can be found in https://github.com/EmotiBit/EmotiBit_XPlat_Utils/blob/master/src/EmotiBitPacket.cpp

 For a quick look at the available data types, you can check out the table below.
-We periodically update this table as the EmotiBit firmware grows.
+We periodically update this table as the EmotiBit firmware grows. **Additional details about the data stream (units, sampling rate, data format, averaging etc can be found in the `info` file created with each recording session.**

 - <details open><summary><b>Biometric TypeTags</b></summary>